-The role of the People, Compensation and Governance Committee (PC&G Committee) is as follows: (1) to ensure that suitable potential board nominees are identified and recruited, (2) to oversee the process by which individuals are nominated to become board members, (3) to discharge the Group's Board's responsibilities relating to the compensation of the Group's executive officers and other designated senior officers, (4) to ensure the adoption of policies that govern the Group's compensation and benefit programmes, (5) to oversee matters of corporate governance, including advising the Group's Board on matters of (A) board organisation, membership and function; and (B) committee structure and membership, (6) to have oversight of plans for executive officer development and succession, and (7) to fulfil the responsibilities set forth in the Terms of Reference of the Committee.
+The role of the People, Compensation and Governance Committee (PC&G Committee) is as follows: (1) to ensure that suitable potential board nominees are identified and recruited, (2) to oversee the process by which individuals are nominated to become board members, (3) to discharge the Group's Board's responsibilities relating to the compensation of the Group's executive officers and other designated senior officers, (4) to ensure the adoption of policies that govern the Group's compensation and benefit programs, (5) to oversee matters of corporate governance, including advising the Group's Board on matters of (a) board organization, membership and function; and (b) committee structure and membership, (6) to have oversight of plans for executive officer development and succession, and (7) to fulfil the responsibilities set forth in the Terms of Reference of the Committee.

-The Argus Group's PC&G Committee has the additional responsibility for reviewing the roles and responsibilities of top executives and non-executive directors, to develop a succession plan, timelines, and to identify and recommend potential candidates for appointment as well as oversee the annual evaluation of the performance and effectiveness of the Group's Boards and review the report and results of the evaluation.
+The Argus Group's PC&G Committee has the additional responsibility for reviewing the roles and responsibilities of top executives and non-executive directors to develop a succession plan and timelines.
+The PC&G Committee identify and recommend potential candidates for appointment, as well as oversee the annual evaluation of the performance and effectiveness of the Group's Boards, and review the report and results of the evaluation.